We provide a wide range of activities that our children can participate in before school, at lunchtime and after school.

 Mobile: 07904 147 399

 Breakfast Club runs from 7.30am - 8.40am, Monday to Friday, in the small school hall.
-The daily charge for each child's attendance is £3.00, payable a week in advance.
+The daily charge for each child's attendance is £4.00 and siblings are charged at £3.50, payable a week in advance.

 Please contact Noreen Graven for further information, or download a copy of the registration form below.